sabman/rubymotion-workshop/README.md

 # Who's It For?

-* New Ruby Motion Developers
+* New RubyMotion Developers
-* Existing iOS developers interested in the Ruby Motion tool chain and workflow
+* Existing iOS developers interested in the RubyMotion tool chain and workflow
 * Existing Ruby Developers wanting to get into iOS

-Join in if you are:
+Join in if you:

-* wanting to get started with Ruby Motion and iOS development
+* wanting to get started with RubyMotion and iOS development
 * struggling to put all the pieces together and build a complete iPhone app
 * wanna have fun developing iOS apps

 # What Will I Learn?

-* How to create high-quality apps for the iPhone from scratch using Ruby Motion
+* How to create high-quality Apps for the iPhone from scratch using RubyMotion

 By the end of this workshop you will have built a Location Based App using RubyMotion.
 Complete with a background map showing your location and things close by.
-Allowing you to see and query things around you.
+Allowing you to see and query things around you and  access server-side APIs asynchronously.

 ## Schedule